-The Charitable Investment Advisor Program allows Account Holders with more than $250,000 in a Giving Account to be eligible to nominate their investment advisor to manage assets contributed to Fidelity Charitable.
+The Charitable Investment Advisor Program allows Account Holders with a qualified minimum balance in a Giving Account to be eligible to nominate their investment advisor to manage assets contributed to Fidelity Charitable.

 The Charitable DonorFlex ProgramSM is for Account Holders with more than $5 million in a Giving Account who desire flexibility beyond what investment pools offer.
 Account Holders have the privilege of recommending specific investments for their Giving Account.

 Fidelity Charitable seeks to sell contributed property promptly and allocate the net proceeds of the sale to the Giving Account once they are received.

 Net proceeds are defined as gross proceeds less any costs incurred by Fidelity Charitable, including brokerage commissions, federal or state unrelated business income tax, legal due diligence, accounting, tax calculation fees, or valuation costs.

 Once net proceeds are allocated to the Giving Account, Fidelity Charitable will purchase the appropriate number of investment pool units.
 Investment pool units are issued at the next-determined value on the business day that Fidelity Charitable receives the proceeds from the sale of contributed property.
 The value of a unit at the end of each business day is determined by dividing the value of each Fidelity Charitable pool by the number of units outstanding from that pool.
 The unit value for each pool for the prior business day is available by logging in to the Giving Account.